appwebtech/Ansible-Integration-Jenkins/README.md

 }
 ```

-After executing, the build threw some errors and the main reason is that I did have stopped EC2 instances in AWS and Ansible server was trying to write into them.
+After executing, the build threw some errors and the main reason is that I had stopped EC2 instances in AWS and Ansible server was trying to write into them.
 In order to get the code to pass, instead of declaring **all** in the playbook host files, you may want to add the server IP addresses.

 ![Jenkins-7](./images/image-11.png)